 Life can be unpredictable.
 None of us knows how long we have.
 None of us knows whether we may be incapacitated or unable to care for ourselves or our loved ones.
 One thing we do know is that we all want what’s best for our pets.
 What will happen to your pets if something unexpected happens to you?

-According to the ASPCA, 2-3% of all pets enter shelters due to the death or disability of the pet guardian.
-While shelters do all they can to care for these pets, the situation can be quite traumatic for the pets involved, particularly if they’re seniors.
+According to the ASPCA, two to three percent of all pets end up at shelters due to the death or disability of their owners.
+While shelters do all they can to care for these pets, the situation can be quite disorienting and traumatic for the animals involved, particularly if they’re seniors.
 Making matters worse, some shelters routinely euthanize senior pets shortly after intake.
-Having a perpetuity care plan can significantly improve your pet’s quality of life after you’re gone.
+The sad truth is that most adopters will not take these senior pets.

-Thank you for taking the time to make arrangements for your pets.
-It’s so critically important for their care, yet frequently people overlook it!
-We always recommend that you first try to find a close friend or family member to care for your pet after your death.
-Make sure they understand what you’re asking of them and that they agree to care for your pet; name them as your pet’s caregiver in your estate planning; and provide them with the financial resources, veterinary records, and instructions necessary for your pet’s care.
+Leashes End recommends that you first try to find a close friend or family member to care for your pet if you are unable to do so.
+Make sure they understand what you’re asking of them and that they agree to care for your pet.
+Name them as your pet’s caregiver in your estate planning.
+And provide them with the financial resources, veterinary records, and instructions necessary for your pet’s care.

 Thank you for thinking of Leashes End and for caring so much about your pet.